Fly-by on Feb. 15, 2013: What can asteroid 2012DA14 tell us about fundraising?

-To move it away from the abstract and evoke some feeling in your heart, and shock and legitimate fear of nuclear weapons and asteroids take a look at photos of the incinerated leveled Hiroshima landscape on August 6, 1945.
+To move it away from the abstract and attempt to bring you to the edge of the field of empathy and just barely touch you with concern of nuclear weapons and asteroids, take a look at these photos of the incinerated, leveled Hiroshima- landscape on August 6, 1945.

 The asteroids that can clean the slate – that wipe out humanity and most other life forms – measure at least half a mile wide and would cause climatic catastrophe as debris in the air would block sunlight, disable photosynthesis and cause global crop failure and mass starvation for the survivors.
-To deflect these killer asteroids, we would need a ship (and years to build it) to go out to blast the asteroid with a nuclear bomb, or, intentionally smash into it to change its orbit.
-Third, a new device has been suggested – a gravity tractor could approach the asteroid and nudge it into a new acceptable orbit.
+To deflect these killer-asteroids, we would need a ship (and years to build it) to go out to blast the asteroid with a nuclear bomb, or, intentionally smash into it to change its trajectory.
+Third, a new device has been suggested: a gravity tractor could approach the asteroid and nudge it into a new acceptable orbit.
 But the critical problem that remains is the lack of advance warning.

 NASA’s take on Potentially Hazardous Asteroids: “No one should be overly concerned about an Earth impact of an asteroid or comet.
 The threat to any one person from auto accidents, disease, other natural disasters and a variety of other problems is much higher than the threat from NEOs.
 Over long periods of time, however, the chances of the Earth being impacted are not negligible so that some form of NEO insurance is warranted.”

 B612 Foundation aims to remedy the government’s weakness in asteroid identification and tracking to an acceptable level of diligence.
 Their goal is to design and construct an infrared telescope and to launch it into orbit between Earth and Venus.
-With its back to the Sun and Venus, its imaging elements could then identify the 500,000-plus asteroids larger than the one which devastated Tunguska – that may be heading towards us.
+With its back to the Sun and Venus, its imaging elements could then identify the 500,000-plus asteroids larger than the one which devastated Tunguska that may be heading towards a lethal impact.

 B612 wasn’t always in the business of identifying asteroids.
 Former NASA astronaut Ed Lu, the foundation’s CEO, explains that this is a private endeavor: “All along we had assumed that someone somewhere was going to undertake the first step of actually mapping and locating all of the objects crossing Earth’s orbit.
 So we had been pushing for step 2: deflection.
 But it soon became clear that no one was going to do step one.
 The budget situation in Washington didn’t bode well, and in Europe it was even worse.”

 We can take a page out of social science research and look at the work of spouses Muzafir and Carolyn Sherif, creative social psychologists most active from the 1950s on, who studied group behavior at a time when the field of social psychology was barely developed.
-They defined Superordinate Goals: the causes that rally individuals and groups together to look beyond their personal differences and smaller interests – to collaborate to achieve that which they can not accomplish alone.
-Today, this sounds like common sense, but back then their work was original and it has become an underlying influence that has helped shape the entire field of social psychology.
+They defined Superordinate Goals: the causes that rally individuals and groups together to look beyond their personal differences and smaller interests to collaborate to achieve that which they can not accomplish alone.
+Today, this sounds like common sense (though we often fail to manifest it), but back then their work was original and it has become an underlying influence that has helped shape the entire field of social psychology.

 In 1961, the Sherifs took advantage of the best controlled social situation they could find (and manipulate) — summer camps — to measure group formation, conflict and resolution among 11- and 12-year-old boys from traditional middle-class families.
-First, the researchers (working as counselors) organized two groups of boys and coordinated activities that allowed only one group to win and get prizes (zero-sum games) — to foster group formation.
-Then the “counselors” created circumstances that helped ignite intergroup aggressiveness: rather than negotiate shared space (as in any well-run camp), they positioned the baseball field as a hotly contestable property – which was claimed by one group with a symbolic flag.
-Later, following a hostile baseball game, the counselors stood by – allowing the other team to burn the flag.
+First, the researchers (working as counselors) organized two groups of boys and coordinated activities that allowed only one group to win and get prizes (zero-sum games) to foster binary group formation.
+Then the “counselors” created circumstances that helped ignite intergroup aggressiveness: rather than negotiate shared space (as in any well-run camp), they positioned the baseball field as a hotly contestable property which was claimed by one group with a symbolic flag.
+Later, following a hostile baseball game and the counselors stood, allowing the other team to burn the flag.
 Relations deteriorated quickly: meals became an ongoing series of “garbage wars” with each group throwing food and insults at the other.
-Finally, superordinate goals were introduced such as the need to collaborate to repair a food truck on its way to restock the camp kitchen.
+Finally, a superordinate goal was introduced as all the boys collaborated to repair a food truck on its way to restock the camp kitchen.
 Since boys think with their stomachs, they worked together, hostilities melted away and they choose to positively interact in subsequent shared activities.

 Now you would think that NEO threats would inspire a monumental superordinate goal for identification, tracking and deflection of Potentially Hazardous asteroids.
 But the outstanding problem that B612 Foundation faces in their public relations work and fundraising is our lack of a visceral understanding of what an asteroid impact could do to a city or any location, for that matter.

 Japan’s Hibakusha understand massive destruction and subsequent suffering as real experience and so do those few of us who have suffered through flooding, hurricanes, tsunamis, avalanches, massive mudslides, cave-ins, earthquakes, twisters and tidal waves.
-If this group received news of an impending asteroid impact in a month or year, the flight side of their “fight or flight response” would go off like alarm bells.
-This switch, gifted to us by evolution and wired through your sympathetic nervous system, has the singular job to protect you – making your instincts the immediate decision-maker when a serious immediate threat looms, not some drawn-out cognition like SWOTs or risk analysis.
+If any members of these such groups received news of an impending asteroid impact in a month or year, the flight side of their “fight or flight response” would go off like alarm bells.
+This switch, gifted to us by evolution and wired through your sympathetic nervous system, has the singular job to protect you, making your instincts the immediate decision-maker when a serious immediate threat looms, not some drawn-out cognition like SWOTs or risk analysis.

 The interesting thing about Hiroshima and “fight or flight” is that its citizens were initially attuned to the sound of the overhead flight of several enemy planes on bombing sorties (their engines in unison).
 The particular sound would trigger the flight reaction and the ground-dwellers would then race for cover from the conventional bombs being dropped.
-But after the nuclear bombing of Hiroshima by one plane, the nervous systems of survivors became attuned to the sound of a single overhead plane engine as another potential exterminator with an atomic bomb.
+But after the nuclear bombing of Hiroshima and Nagaski (note that each target was devastated by only one bomb dropped by only one plane), the nervous systems of survivors became attuned to the sound of a single overhead plane engine as another potential exterminator with an atomic bomb.
+They ran for cover as Japanese planes surveyed the remains of each city.
 So, new experience can redefine the parameters and repertoire of the “fight or flight” response.

-Aside from this adaptive aspect – which can rewire the switch and help you stay alive in subsequent encounters, this means that humanity has the capacity to “change its settings” and feel new types of fear – protective prophylactic fear – from certain stimuli in the right context.
+Aside from this adaptive aspect which can rewire the switch and help you stay alive in subsequent encounters, this means that humanity has the intentional capacity to experiment to “change its settings” and feel new types of fear, protective prophylactic fear, from certain stimuli in the right context.
 But this switch, just as it can be sensitized to new stimuli, can also be desensitized to general and specific stimuli.

 There are now generational differences in the sensitivity and desensitivity of this switch.